maryamzaman30/Name-Badge-Part-1/README.md

 - For additional help, refer to the [Expo Documentation](https://docs.expo.dev/).

 You should now see the app running correctly on your device/simulator!

+Note: Code written between Start and End comments is my own.
+The rest was provided by the University of London, and other code and resources used has been credited.